maomincoding/mettle-doc/doc/en/tool/babelPluginMettleHtml/index.md

-# babelPluginMettle
+# babelPluginMettleHtml

-[babelPluginMettle](https://www.npmjs.com/package/babel-plugin-mettle-html) is a babel plugin that converts HTML template strings into Virtual Dom.
+`babelPluginMettleHtml` is a babel plugin that converts HTML template strings into Virtual Dom.
 Dramatically improved rendering performance by moving from previous runtime to compile time.

 ## Install